After we finished our backcountry trip, I had a lot of people ask me if the trip was “fun”.

 If the worst happens, can you get yourself and your family out safely?

-Since our first back country adventure, we have taken the kids on only one other back country adventure.
-I think we needed some time to digest what happened and invest in a satellite phone in case something worse were to happen on a trip out in the wild.
+Since our first backpacking adventure, we invested in a satellite phone in case something worse were to happen on a trip out in the wild.

 It all started in early July.
 I was sitting in my parent’s basement in Calgary talking with Cam after the kids went to bed.
 At this point we had nothing really planned as a family for the summer.
 My husband looked at me and said “what do you think about hiking to Hidden Lake Campground near Lake Louise?
 There are 3 nights available at the back country site and we could do day hikes from there”.